Drew Waters Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fifth-ranked team ERA among all league pitching staffs (3.80).
+- The Guardians' 3.76 team ERA ranks fifth across all league pitching staffs.

-- The Guardians give up the fourth-fewest home runs in baseball (78 total, one per game).
+- Guardians pitchers combine to allow the third-fewest home runs in baseball (78 total, one per game).

-- The left-hander last appeared on Thursday against the Oakland Athletics, when he tossed four scoreless innings while giving up two hits.
+- The right-hander last appeared on Friday against the Milwaukee Brewers, when he went five innings, allowing four earned runs while giving up five hits.

-- The 24-year-old has an ERA of 3.68, with 8.9 strikeouts per nine innings, in 11 games this season.
-Opponents have a .270 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.